openssl-s_server - SSL/TLS server program

-The session parameters can printed out using the sess_id program.
+The session parameters can printed out using the openssl-sess_id(1) command.

-Because this program has a lot of options and also because some of the techniques used are rather old, the C source of s_server is rather hard to read and not a model of how things should be done.
+Because this program has a lot of options and also because some of the techniques used are rather old, the C source for this command is rather hard to read and not a model of how things should be done.
 A typical SSL server program would be much simpler.

 The output of common ciphers is wrong: it just gives the list of ciphers that OpenSSL recognizes and the client supports.

-There should be a way for the s_server program to print out details of any unknown cipher suites a client says it supports.
+There should be a way for this command to print out details of any unknown cipher suites a client says it supports.

 openssl(1), openssl-sess_id(1), openssl-s_client(1), openssl-ciphers(1), SSL_CONF_cmd(3), SSL_CTX_set_max_send_fragment(3), SSL_CTX_set_split_send_fragment(3), SSL_CTX_set_max_pipelines(3), ossl_store-file(7)